Vaccine restrictions vanish in pockets of the U.S., offering a glimpse of the future

 Mississippi on Tuesday joined Alaska in making the vaccines available to all residents 16 and older.
 A number of individual counties, from the desert floor of Arizona to the coastal plains of North Carolina, have also beckoned everyone to make appointments.

+Other states are opening eligibility more gradually, including Maryland, where officials said Thursday those 60 and older would become eligible next week — the first in a series of steps that will lead to widespread access by April 27.
+That is within the May 1 deadline President Biden set last week for states to qualify all adults.
+On Friday, the nation will surpass the president’s goal of administering 100 million shots in his first 100 days — more than 40 days ahead of schedule — in a sign that inoculations have accelerated rapidly.

-These places offer the rest of the country a glimpse of the future.
+Places like Mississippi that have already scrapped their eligibility rules offer the rest of the country a glimpse of the future.
 Some residents are thrilled to have the chance to be inoculated.
 “I wasn’t expecting to be able to get the vaccine for at least another few weeks,” said Emily Hillhouse of Brandon, Miss., who signed up on Tuesday, the day after her 24th birthday.
 “It was kind of like a late birthday present.”

 But many other people are holding back, spotlighting challenges likely to face the rest of the country related to equity, access and trust that could complicate the quest to reach the high levels of immunity needed to stop the virus’s spread.